sheltermanager/asm3/doc/manual/csvimportfields.rst

 PERSONDONOR
     Y or 1 in this column to indicate the person is a regular donor.
 PERSONFLAGS
     This column can be used to set any other person flags on the imported person.
 Flags should be comma separated with no extra spaces.
-Built in flags are their lower case English names, eg: banned,aco,homechecked,homechecker
+Built in flags are their lower case English names, eg: banned,aco,homechecked,homechecker,excludefrombulkemail
     Additional flags that you have added to the system should exactly match their flag names as they appear on the person screens, eg: banned,Fundraising Flag 1,Custom Flag
 PERSONCOMMENTS
     Any comments to go with the person record.